ADA Compliant Websites

 Meet Devin Prater, our Website Accessibility Specialist

 Devin Prater is a great asset to PD/GO and its clients as we keep up with the latest guidelines to develop websites that are compliant with the American Disabilities Act.
 Devin happens to be blind and uses assistive technologies such as screen readers and his extensive knowledge of the WCAG 2.0 guidelines to make sure websites meet those guidelines, allowing them to be used by everyone.
 He tests websites with the following operating systems and screen readers: macOS - Voiceover; iOS - VoiceOver, Windows - NVDA and Narrator.
 He enjoys exploring many different types of technology.
-He is JAWS Certified and an Assistive Technology Instructor in Training.
+He is JAWS Certified, an Assistive Technology Instructor, and a Technical Assistant in the Assistive Technology department of E. H. Gentry, a part of AIDB.

 Learn more about Devin